1 9 9 5 – 2 0 0 1 (USA)

 Xena and Gabrielle were eventually reunited after Xena managed to get Hope’s dying monster child to kill Hope by mistake, freeing Gabrielle.

-In May 1999 Xena and Gabrielle saved the Amazons from Caesar, with Amarice, a young Amazon, joining them.
+In May 1999 Xena and Gabrielle saved the Amazons from Caesar, with Amarice (Jennifer Sky), a young Amazon, joining them.
 Caesar sought revenge on Xena and allied himself with Callisto, who wanted to make sure Xena went to Hades.

 Joxer arrived to take Xena and Gabrielle’s bodies back to Greece but their spirits were caught in an afterlife battle between demons and angels.
 Gabrielle was taken by a demon, and Xena went after her.